So today, we wanted to talk about 5 Guns to Guarantee Your Survival.

 But, we all know that a handgun can be useful in those instances where carrying around a rifle is not a possibility.

-So, what is the best gun for survival no matter what the situation?
+So, what is the best survival gun no matter what the situation?

 Image source: malinois404